 24. This Assembly discusses and debates the question of burden sharing in NATO with regular frequency.
 The question of the necessity of allocating 2% GDP to defence spending is always a central part of the discussion.
-In addition to the complaints of the arbitrary nature of the 2% figure, as discussed above, according to both our debates as well as the broader policy world there are four principal points of disagreement: 1) A lack of consensus about the definition of defence spending; 2) The appropriateness of a blanket 2% expectation for all Allies; 3) Should defence investment expectations be broadened to incorporate risk; and, perhaps most relevantly, 4) Is the 2% benchmark too focused on inputs rather than outputs?
+According to both NATO PA Defence Committee discussions and the broader policy world, there are four principal points of debate: 1) The lack of consensus about the definition of defence spending; 2) The appropriateness of a blanket 2% expectation for all Allies; 3) The question of broadening defence investment expectations to incorporate risk; and, perhaps most relevantly, 4) The concern the 2% benchmark is too focused on inputs rather than outputs.